-Governor's Proclamations 20-05, 20-06, and 20-16
+Governor's Proclamations 20-05, 20-06, 20-10, and 20-16

 On February 29, 2020, Governor Inslee issued Proclamation 20-05, declaring a state of emergency for Washington State due to the COVID-19 outbreak.
 On March 10, 2020, the governor issued Proclamation 20-06, which amends 20-05 to add significant prohibitions for nursing homes and assisted living facilities to protect residents against COVID-19.
+On March 13, 2020, the governor issued Proclamation 20-10, which extended those prohibitions to adult family homes.

-On March 16, 2020, the governor issued Proclamation 20-16, which amended Proclamation 20-06 to include all long-term care facilities (for CCRSS licensed group homes and State Operated Living Alternatives), and prohibits visitation by any person, including friends or family, to enter a facility to visit a resident.
+On March 16, 2020, the governor issued Proclamation 20-16, which amended Proclamation 20-06 to include all long-term care facilities, and prohibits visitation by any person, including friends or family, to enter a facility to visit a resident.
 The prohibition on visitation does not apply to:

-- End of life situations - Visits by attorneys, administrative law judges, advocates or similar persons who represent a resident - Vendors or volunteers who supply or work in a facility - Health care teams such as doctors, behavioral health providers, and home health nurses so that care and service needs of residents are met - Department of Social and Health Services staff including staff from the Developmental Disabilities Administration and Aging and Long-Term Support Administration
+End of life situations

+- Visits by attorneys, administrative law judges, advocates or similar persons who represent a resident - Vendors or volunteers who supply or work in a facility - Health care teams such as doctors, behavioral health providers, and home health nurses so that care and service needs of residents are met - Department of Social and Health Services staff, including staff from the Developmental Disabilities Administration and Aging and Long-Term Support Administration

-All visitors who enter a facility must meet the following prohibitions and requirements set out in Proclamation 20-06:
+All visitors who enter a facility, excluding emergency responders who are screened when they start work and are wearing PPE, and need immediate access to the facility, must meet the following prohibitions and requirements set out in Proclamation 20-06::